livewire/livewire/docs/lazy.md

 Typically, this serialization should not cause any behavioral differences in your application.

 ## Lazy load by default

-If you want to lazy load components by default you can add the `WithLazyLoading` trait:
+If you want to enforce that all usages of a component will be lazy-loaded, you can add the `#[Lazy]` attribute above the component class:

 ```php
 <?php